Ben Hardy (actor)

-On television, Hardy has also acted in the miniseries The Woman in White (2018) and The Girl Before (2021).
+On television, Hardy has appeared in the miniseries The Woman in White (2018) and The Girl Before (2021).
+Earlier in his career, he played Peter Beale in the BBC soap opera EastEnders (2013–2015).

 Early life

 Hardy was born 2 January 1991 in Bournemouth, Dorset, and grew up in Sherborne.
 He attended Sherborne Abbey Primary School and the Gryphon School.
 As a student at Gryphon, Hardy starred as Sergeant Francis Troy in a school film adaptation of Far from the Madding Crowd.

 Career

-Beginnings and EastEnders (2012–2015)
+Early Career

 In 2012, Hardy starred as Arthur Wellesley in the David Hare play The Judas Kiss, also featuring Rupert Everett.
 The production initially had a limited run at the Hampstead Theatre from September to October 2012 followed by a short tour to Bath, Richmond, Brighton and Cambridge before, after rave reviews, transferring to the West End's Duke of York's Theatre in January 2013.
-His role required him to perform full frontal nudity, which he later described as "incredibly nerve-racking."

-On 19 April 2013, it was announced that Hardy would play Peter Beale in the long-running BBC soap opera EastEnders, taking over from Thomas Law who portrayed the character from 2006 until 2010.
-Hardy said: "I'm really excited to be joining the fantastic cast of EastEnders – a show which my family have watched for years.
-I can't wait to step into the shoes of a character with so much history and am looking forward to getting stuck in."
+On 19 April 2013, it was announced that Hardy would play Peter Beale in the long-running BBC soap opera EastEnders.
 He made his first appearance on 7 June 2013.
 On 19 November 2014, it was announced that Hardy would leave the series.
 He made his final appearance on 24 February 2015.